shio-yaamaa/react-escape-room/README.md

   - Chrome doesn't play long SEs like start and end.
 It can be debugged using the Chrome debugging tool.

 # The reasons for specifications

-## Background color of map images

-Though using white as the background color reduces the number of colors available for clickable points, it's the best option since you can't create a completely transparent png file.

 ## The graphics software for creating map files